gmarkall/numba-issue-9001/README.md

 python llonly.py
 ```

-This presently reproduces independently of Numba, but still required Python,
+This presently reproduces independently of Numba, but still requires Python,
-NumPy, and llvmlite.
-On my system it produces:
+and llvmlite.
+Loading `libcblas.so` also seems to be required.
+On my system it
+produces something like:

 ```
 (numbadev) gmarkall@gm-agx:~/numbadev/issues/9001$ python llonly.py